jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2021-11-14-glue-3-local-development/index.md

   - JaehyeonKim
 images: []
 cevo: 4
+description: Recently AWS Glue 3.0 was released but a docker image for this version is not published.
+In this post, I’ll illustrate how to create a development environment for AWS Glue 3.0 (and later versions) by building a custom docker image.
 ---

 In an [earlier post](/blog/2021-08-20-glue-local-development), I demonstrated how to set up a local development environment for AWS Glue 1.0 and 2.0 using a [docker image that is published by the AWS Glue team](https://aws.amazon.com/blogs/big-data/developing-aws-glue-etl-jobs-locally-using-a-container/) and the [Visual Studio Code Remote – Containers](https://code.visualstudio.com/docs/remote/containers) extension.
 Recently [AWS Glue 3.0 was released](https://aws.amazon.com/about-aws/whats-new/2021/08/spark-3-1-runtime-aws-glue-3-0/), but a docker image for this version is not published.
 In this post, I'll illustrate how to create a development environment for AWS Glue 3.0 (and later versions) by building a custom docker image.